Blockchain developer

 Work

 You can work towards becoming a blockchain developer.
-You'd need to build a lot of experience before moving into the job.
+You'll need to build a lot of experience before moving into the job.
 You can do this by working in different digital technology roles.

-You need a strong skill set and a wide range of knowledge to do this job.
+You must have a strong skill set and a wide range of knowledge to do this job.
 You'll need significant experience in some of these areas:

 blockchain technology and architecture